thixotropist/ghidra_import_tests/content/en/docs/testbed_internals/adding_toolchains.md

 ### /tmp/export

-This directory is a subset of `/opt/gcc14`, with many binaries stripped.
+This directory holds a subset of `/opt/gcc14`, with many binaries stripped.
 The hard links of `/opt/gcc14`` are lost.
+It may be discarded after the portable tarball is generated.

 * the overall size is 731 MB
 * `fdupes` reports 1010 duplicate files (in 983 sets), occupying 69.0 megabytes